 Demandbase pulls in field data from opportunities available from your CRM such as Salesforce and CSV data imports, and makes the data available in the platform.

 In addition to opportunity data from your CRM, Demandbase augments opportunities with our own data, based on their activities, Engagement Minutes, Pipeline Predict Score, Qualification Score, and Journey Stage.

 How Can I Find These Fields?

 What Counts as a Person Field?

 Demandbase pulls in data about people from any CRM and MAS integrations set up, and makes it available in the platform.
 All information about these people is made available to you through person fields.

 A Person record can be a Lead or a Contact.
 Demandbase also augments people with our own data based on their engagement and other activities.

 What is an Activity?

 An activity is something that a person at an account does to engage with your company.
-See Concept: Activities, Intent, Engagement, and Data.
+See Understanding Activities, Intent, Engagement, and Data.

 When you assign Engagement Minutes to an activity, you have a way of scoring how much interest accounts have in your products.
-To learn more about Engagement Minutes see Working with Engagement Minutes.
+To learn more, see Set Up Engagement Minutes.